aeyage/bank-vault-sec/README.md

 > Some working knowledge in physics and electronics will be useful didactically albeit not necessarily required.
 > Good-to-haves before getting started with IoT projects are basic knowledge on sensors and electronic components
 > including System on a Chip, microcontrollers & microprocessors, networking protocols, and wireless tech such as
-> WiFi, Zigbee, BLE, LoRa, etc. Finally, extensive knowledge in cloud computing and programming languages like C++ and Python.
+> WiFi, Zigbee, BLE, LoRa, etc. Finally, extensive knowledge in cloud computing and programming languages like C++ and Python (non-exhaustive list).

 ## System Architecture